Marten van Cleve: Work

 Another confirmed authentic work is the Slaughtered ox (Kunsthistorisches Museum, Vienna), which is monogrammed with 'M(v)G' in ligature and dated 1566.
 It is quite similar to a work of a Slaughtered pig by Joachim Beukelaer.
 While Beuckelaer's work is clearly a still life, van Cleve's composition is a genre work which emphasizes the anecdotal and genre aspects of the work.
 Van Cleve's composition may also have an allegorical meaning.
 A little boy sitting on the threshold of the door is blowing a bubble.
 The bubble is in fact the bladder of the ox, at the time a children's toy.
 It is possible that the bubble-blowing boy is a reference to the homo bulla motive, the idea that life is just a bubble that only lasts a very short time.
 The dead ox itself is a reminder of death and is thus linked to the 'memento mori' idea, the notion that humans should remember that they are mortal.
 Together with the Carnival in a village with beggars dancing dated 1579 (Hermitage Museum), the Slaughtered ox shows that van Cleve preferred a broad and free brushstroke.
 In the Carnival in a village with beggars dancing van Cleve has also used various motifs from Pieter Bruegel the Elder's works.

 Van Cleve developed a number of new themes such as the King Drinks, the original of which is probably the painting sold at Kunsthandel Abels, Cologne in 1965.
 This theme invented by van Cleve became very popular in the next century.
 His 'The good shepherd' was another original creation, which was widely imitated.
-Many Flemish artists, and in particular Pieter Bruegel the Younger, were inspired by these subjects.
+Many Flemish artists, and in particular Pieter Brueghel the Younger, were inspired by these subjects.
 Marten van Cleve is believed to have been an important influence on the development of Pieter Brueghel the Younger's style, along the more widely recognised precedent of his father, Pieter Bruegel the Elder.
 The peasant wedding was a favourite theme of Cleve.
 He returned frequently to this subject depicting its various rituals and ceremonies, mostly in the form of cycles of small-scale panels.
-His Wedding Procession was widely copied by his workshop as well as Pieter Bruegel the Younger.
+His Wedding Procession was widely copied by his workshop as well as Pieter Brueghel the Younger.
 Another popular theme of van Cleve was The Massacre of the Innocents and his version of this subject was copied even more frequently than the version of Pieter Bruegel the Elder.
 The attribution to van Cleve and his workshop of the various versions of the Massacre of the Innocents has been questioned on stylistic grounds, in particular on the basis of the fact that the more painterly handling of paint that is ascribed to van Cleve is missing in this body of work.